 Submitting a Complaint

-If speaking with your neighbor has not reduced the barking, Animal Care and the Police Department may be contacted to assist.
+If speaking with your neighbor has not reduced the barking, Animal Care may be contacted to assist.
 Animal Care responds to barking complaints during the day between 8 a.m. and 5 p.m.
 After hours the Police Department will respond.

 For the first complaint at a residence, Animal Care will mail a notification letter to the dog's owner to inform them of the possible violation.
 A second complaint made after 14 days from the initial call will result in an Animal Care officer conducting an inspection to verify the violation.
-If these actions do not resolve the issue, a complainant may file charges through Animal Care.
+If these actions do not resolve the issue, you may file charges through the Municipal Court.
 For the information to be admitted in court, it is necessary the complainant be available to testify.
 Therefore, no charges may be filed from an anonymous complaint.